Discover Venice Italy

 These are the places I love.
 They are far less crowded and filled with authentically colorful Venetian life.
 I often just sit quietly soaking up the vibrant atmosphere of this the real Venice.

-My favourite spots, ranging from the Hebrew Ghetto through to Dorsoduro, can be seen here.
+My favorite spots, ranging from the Hebrew Ghetto through to Dorsoduro, can be seen here.

 Try to avoid July and August.
 The climate in Venice Italy is often hot and humid while the city is overcrowded.

-November through February can be cold and the damp can get into your bones but apart from the high water in November I love Venice in winter.
-When Venice is misty or covered with snow, it really does feel magical.
-You can walk down nearly empty alleyways or alongside canals and feel transported back to another age – quite wonderful.
+November through February can be cold and the damp can get into your bones but apart from the high water in November.

 A great occasion to make a trip Venice is during the Venice Carnival in February (read more here).The city gets very full for this and you need to book months beforehand but it is well worth it.